 Ingredients in Homemade Cinnamon Raisin Bagels

-This cinnamon raisin bagels recipe is similar to my everything bagels and plain bagels recipe.
+This cinnamon raisin bagels recipe is similar to my homemade everything bagels and plain homemade bagels recipes.
 The only difference is that we’re adding a little vanilla extract, sugar, cinnamon, and raisins to the bagel dough.

 - Bread Flour: A high protein flour is necessary for making bagels.
 We want a dense and chewy texture, not soft and airy like cinnamon rolls.
 Bread flour is the only solution!

 - Brown Sugar: Bakeries use barley malt syrup to sweeten the bagel dough– it can be a little difficult to find, but brown sugar is a fine substitute.
 Read more in my recipe notes below.

 - Vanilla Extract: For extra delicious flavor to these sweet bagels.